 To demonstrate the potential effect of interlinkages on the result, we solve Equation (11) for Γ using the treatment-control differences in effective prices that we derived from the two methods in Section 3.3.
-We obtain the following results for point estimates and 90% confidence intervals: i) with $\lambda = 149$, Γ is 0.10 [-.10,.29]; ii) with $\lambda = 210$, Γ is 0.176 [-.18,.63].
-When we ignore that λ is a generated regressor, we can reject $\Gamma = 0$ at p=0.13.
+We obtain the following results for point estimates and 90% confidence intervals: i) with $\lambda = 150$, Γ is 0.09 [-.14,.31]; ii) with $\lambda = 221$, Γ is 0.164 [-.19,.54].
 If we ignored advance payments, the point estimate of Γ would be -0.03.
 The difference between these results demonstrates that, in the presence of interlinkages, looking at value passed through prices alone may affect inference over the degree of competition in the market.
-Taken together, these results suggest that traders appear fairly undifferentiated, pointing to a competitive market.
+Overall, these results suggest that traders appear fairly undifferentiated, pointing to a competitive market.
 We reach this conclusion even accounting for value passed through interlinked transactions.

-In the spirit of an overidentification test, Appendix B also demonstrates that it is possible to achieve similar results using alternative moments from the model.
+In the spirit of an overidentification test, Appendix E also demonstrates that it is possible to achieve similar results using alternative moments from the model.
 Specifically, we derive theoretical expressions for the percent difference in prices between treatment and control traders and match them to their empirical counterparts (0.007 and 1.88, respectively).
-This approach yields estimates which are quite similar; for instance, when using $\lambda = 210$, we obtain $\Gamma = 0.181$.
+This approach yields estimates which are quite similar; for instance, when using $\lambda = 221$, we obtain $\Gamma = 0.167$.
 Appendix Figures B.1 and B.2 also show that, in the case of model misspecification, estimation using absolute or percent differences would yield considerably different estimates.